wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-pipelines-blueprint-qa-integration.md

 In other words, you can selectively run quality-assurance in all pipelines or only in pipelines that are based on the ```release/*``` or ```release*``` source code branches, destined for production.

-Within both these sections, you will find **blueprint** specific sections, allowing you to your quality assurance automation scans for selected blueprints only.
+Within both these sections, you will find **blueprint** specific sections, allowing you to configure your quality assurance automation scans for the selected blueprints only.

 ```
 - ${{ if eq( lower(parameters.applicationBlueprint), 'azure-function' ) }}:
     - script: echo deal with qa scan relevant to azure-function application type
 ```

-Once you have decided WHEN and for WHICH blueprints you want to run your quality assurance automation scans, insert the into the [qa-scans-cd.yml](https://github.com/WorkSafeBC-Common-Engineering/AzureDevOps.Automation.Pipeline.Templates.v2/blob/master/templates/qa/qa-scans-cd.yml) template.
+Once you have decided WHEN and for WHICH blueprints you want to run your quality assurance automation scans, insert your tasks into the [qa-scans-cd.yml](https://github.com/WorkSafeBC-Common-Engineering/AzureDevOps.Automation.Pipeline.Templates.v2/blob/master/templates/qa/qa-scans-cd.yml) template.
 You **must** honour and deal with the ```modeElite```.

 - If ```modeElite = false``` your scans must **succeed** or complete with a **warning** - they are not allowed to throw an error, which would terminate the pipeline.
 - If ```modeElite = true``` your scans must **succeed** or **fail** - any failure must terminate the pipeline.